ASFHyP3/hyp3-srg/README.md

 > [!WARNING]
 > Running the workflows in this repository requires a compiled version of the [Stanford Radar Group Processor](https://github.com/asfhyp3/srg).
 For this reason, running this repository's workflows in a standard Python is not implemented yet.
 Instead, we recommend running the workflows from the docker container as outlined below.

 The HyP3-SRG plugin provides a set of workflows (currently only accessible via the docker container) that can be used to process SAR data using the [Stanford Radar Group Processor](https://github.com/asfhyp3/srg).
+This set of workflow uses the [SRG alogorithms]((https://doi.org/10.1109/LGRS.2017.2753580)) to process Level-0 Sentinel-1 (S1) data to geocoded, user-friendly products that can be used for time-series analysis.
 The workflows currently included in this plugin are:

-- `back_projection`: A workflow for creating geocoded Sentinel-1 SLCs from Level-0 data using the [back-projection methodology](https://doi.org/10.1109/LGRS.2017.2753580).
+- [`back_projection`](#back-projection): A workflow for creating geocoded Sentinel-1 SLCs,
-- `timeseries`: A workflow for creating a deformation timeseries of geocoded Sentinel-1 SLCs from Level-0 data using the [time-series methodology](#TO DO: Add citation here ?https://doi.org/10.1109/JSTARS.2022.3216964).
+- [`timeseries`](#time-series-analysis): A workflow for creating a deformation timeseries of geocoded Sentinel-1 SLCs.

 To run a workflow, you'll first need to build the docker container:
 ```bash